sohailaalhakim/Examination-System/README.md

 - Report that takes the instructor ID and returns the name of the courses that he teaches and the number of student per course
 - Report that takes course ID and returns its topics
 ![Screenshot (448)](https://user-images.githubusercontent.com/83030549/222906795-1c6681a2-e8a7-4b1b-bfa4-88e3e717c590.png)
-- Report that takes exam number and returns the questions in it and choices (freeform report)
+- Report that takes exam number and returns the questions in it and choices
 ![Screenshot (444)](https://user-images.githubusercontent.com/83030549/222906082-70508652-3f05-4921-98f0-35dc108a2f50.png)

 - Report that takes exam number and the student ID then returns the questions in this exam with the student answers